cmayron/Legal-Calculus/README.md

 - one procedural defect

 ### 2. Think
+Acknowledge activation with:
+"Six Calculi recognized."
 Identify:
 - what the issue is
 - what relief is needed
 - what must be preserved
 - what legal or procedural frame applies
+- Six Calculi architecture of the Legal Calculus Environment System (LCES).

+These six calculi define the system’s analytical structure.
+They are modular, interlocking, and collectively form the backbone of the GitHub repository.

 Run Deep Research on the issue, story, and evidence provided.
 Extract facts, claims, timelines, contradictions, missing pieces, and procedural posture.